Changes lives. Be part of it.

 How often will I need to work weekends?

-While you will not be expected to work seven days a week, as a CP supervisor you will need to work some weekends.
-How many, will depend on local need and will be confirmed when you start in post.
+While you will not be expected to work seven days a week, as a CP supervisor you will likely have to work one or two days each weekend.
+This will depend on local need and will be confirmed when you start in post.
 Occasionally, you may be asked to work additional weekends to provide cover for your team.
 You will receive an enhanced pay rate for any weekends that you work.

 What career development opportunities are available?